 An employer must make all salary and statutory payments from an in-country bank account.

-The process of issuing payslips to employees is fully electronic.
-All payroll must go through a process before it can be issued to the employee.
-Indeed, the electronic payslips must initially be submitted, validated and e-signed by the Mexican Tax Authority.
+The process of issuing payslips to employees in Mexico is fully electronic.
+All payroll documents must go through a process before it can be issued to the employee.
+Namely, the electronic payslips must initially be submitted, validated and e-signed by the Mexican Tax Authority.

-The payslip must contain personal and job information of the employee, the bank account number, tax Id (RFC), citizen Id (CURP), social security number, position, cost centre, etc. Also, it must include each wage type paid including in the payment, perception, taxes withhold, other deductions and net to be paid.
+The payslip must contain personal and job information of the employee, the bank account number, tax ID (RFC), citizen ID (CURP), social security number, position, cost center, etc. It must also outline each wage type paid to the employee, including in the payment, perception, taxes withheld, other deductions and net to be paid.
 The amount must also match the amount sent from the employer’s account to the employee’s bank account.

-All employees must enjoy vacations period which cannot be inferior to 6 days per year for the first year and will increase by 2 working days for each following year until it reaches 12 vacation days.
-Thereafter, the vacation period increases by 2 days for every 5 years of service.
+All employees must enjoy vacation periods which cannot be less than 12 days per year for the first year.
+This will increase by 2 working days for each following year until the allowance reaches 20 vacation days.
+Thereafter, the vacation period increases by two days for every five years of service.

 |Years of Employment||Vacation Days|

-In addition to this, employees in many states are entitled to a minimum of 25 per cent of the salary earned during their holidays as a vacation bonus.
+In addition to this vacation, employees in many states are entitled to a minimum of 25% of the salary earned during their holidays as a vacation bonus.

-An employee is entitled to sick leave depending on the type of illness and degree of disability.
-In case of illness or injury, an employee must obtain a doctor’s certificate.
+An employee has a statutory right to sick leave depending on the type of illness and degree of disability.
+In the case of illness or injury, an employee must obtain a doctor’s certificate.
 The Mexican Social Security Institute (IMSS), not the employer, pays the employee’s income during the leave.

-There is no mandatory unpaid medical leave of absence in Mexico.
+Mexico legislation does not provide for a mandatory unpaid medical leave of absence.
 If the employee needs an unpaid medical leave of absence due to a condition not recognized by the IMSS, then the employer has the discretion to grant the leave.

-The economic benefits paid by the IMSS due to illness are based on 60% of the employee’s registered salary, and they are paid as of the fourth day of absence and up to 52 weeks.
+The economic benefits paid by the IMSS due to illness are based on 60% of the employee’s registered salary.
+They are paid as of the fourth day of absence and up to 52 weeks.

-There is no statutory regulation governing leave in the event of a bereavement, although such policy may be included in the individual contract.
+There is no statutory regulation regulating leave in the event of a bereavement, although such a policy may be included in the individual contract.

-Women have the right to 6 weeks of paid leave prior to the birth of a child and 6 weeks following the birth of a child.
-Women can allocate up to 4 of the 6 weeks of the pre-birth leave to the post-birth leave period.
+Women have the right to six weeks of paid leave prior to the birth of a child and six weeks following the birth of a child.
+Women can allocate up to four of the six weeks of the pre-birth leave to the post-birth leave period.
 The salary during this period is paid by the IMSS.

-During the nursing period of 6 months, the new mother is entitled to two additional thirty-minute rest periods per day.
+During the nursing period of six months, the new mother is entitled to two additional thirty-minute rest periods per day.

-A male employee is given 5 business days of paid paternity leave when his spouse gives birth, or he adopts a child.
+A male employee is granted five business days of paid paternity leave when his spouse gives birth or if he adopts a child.

-The FLL provides that women are entitled to a paid maternity leave of absence of 6 weeks after they receive the adopted child.
-Fathers are entitled to a paid paternity leave of absence of 5 days following the adoption of a child.
+The FLL specifies women are entitled to a paid maternity leave of absence of six weeks after they gain custody of the adopted child.
+Fathers are entitled to a paid paternity leave of absence of five days following the adoption of a child.

-There are 9 mandated national public holidays per year.
-These include December 1st every six years, on the day of the national presidential inauguration and the election day scheduled by federal and local electoral laws.
+There are nine mandated national public holidays each year.
+These include December 1 every six years (on the day of the national presidential inauguration) as well as the election day scheduled by federal and local electoral laws.

-Employees who are required to work on a mandatory holiday are entitled to double pay.
+If employees are required to work on a mandatory holiday, they are entitled to double pay.

 Benefits to the Employee in Mexico

-The social security system is financed from contributions by workers, employers, and the government.
+Mexico’s social security system is financed by contributions from workers, employers and the government.
 The contributions are based on salary levels.
 The system protects workers in the following matters: